 - Genital tuberculosis and certain other infections

 - Severe blockage that is difficult for a catheter to pass through

-- Distal blockage (in an area of the fallopian tube that is the farthest from the uterus)
+- Distal blockage, which happens an area of your fallopian tube that's farthest from the uterus

-- Certain blockages in the narrowest part of the fallopian tube, called the isthmus
+- Blockages in the narrowest part of the fallopian tube, called the isthmus

-Tubal cannulation should only be done by a doctor who is well-trained in the procedure.
+Tubal cannulation should be done only by a doctor who's well-trained in the procedure.
 Risks include:

-- Tearing (perforation) of the fallopian tube wall
+- A tear in the fallopian tube wall

-- Peritonitis, a life-threatening infection of the tissue covering your abdominal organs
+- Peritonitis, a life-threatening infection of the tissue covering organs in your belly

 What to Expect After Tubal Cannulation